Green-Software-Foundation/if-docs/docs/major-concepts/imp-file.md

 ```

 - **status**: execution state: `success` (indicating that IF successfully executed this IMP) or `fail` (indicating that IF encountered a problem that halted execution).
-- **command**: exact command which was used to run the framework to execute this IMP (it may include full path to tools in place of aliases such as `run`)
+- **command**: exact command which was used to run the framework to execute this IMP (it may include full path to tools in place of aliases such as `run`).
 - **environment**: information about the environment the IMP was executed in, including the local operating system, Node.js version, time, and dependencies.
 - **error**: this field only appears if execution failed.
 The error message returned by IF is captured here.